 The blue line shows the local waterway Stony Creek.

-We have tested water for a range of pollutants from the Stony Creek area and continue to advise not to eat fish taken from Stony Creek.
+EPA has tested water for a range of contaminants from the Stony Creek area and continues to advise not to eat fish taken from Stony Creek.
 However, based on the results of testing of water quality, there are no concerns regarding fishing and other recreational activities in the Lower Yarra River and Hobsons Bay.
-We advise avoiding contact with the water and sludge in Stony Creek and to keep pets from swimming or drinking the water.
+We advise avoiding contact with the water and sediment in Stony Creek and to keep pets from swimming or drinking the water.

-Past results have shown that a range of industrial chemical solvents, detergents and fire soot particles were washed into Stony Creek.
-The key chemicals detected were phenol (an industrial chemical and cleaning product), polyaromatic hydrocarbons (fire and soot by-products), lighter petroleum hydrocarbon chemicals called BTEX (benzene, toluene, ethylbenzene and xylene), PFAS, and industrial solvents such as acetone and butanone.
+Past results have shown that a range of industrial solvents, detergents and ash particles were washed into Stony Creek.
+The key chemicals detected were phenol (an industrial chemical and cleaning product), polycyclic aromatic hydrocarbons (fire and soot by-products), lighter petroleum hydrocarbons called BTEX (benzene, toluene, ethylbenzene and xylene), PFAS (per- and poly-fluoroalkyl substances), and industrial solvents such as acetone and butanone.

-Melbourne Water began removing contaminated sediments via dredging from sections of Stony Creek downstream of the fire site on 1 April 2019.
-The figure below shows Stony Creek mean daily flows (ML/day) measured at the Spotswood gauging station (Bena St, Yarraville) from 26/08/2018 to 30/06/2019.
-The black horizontal bar indicates that the period of dredging has coincided with increased base flows in Stony Creek and periodic heavy rainfalls and creek flows throughout May and June 2019.
-These may have contributed to further flushing of contaminants from affected areas within Stony Creek.
+The figure below shows Stony Creek mean daily flows (ML/day) measured at the Spotswood gauging station (Bena St, Yarraville) from 26/08/2018 to 13/09/2019.
+The black horizontal bar indicates that the period of dredging has coincided with increased base flows in Stony Creek and periodic heavy rainfalls and creek flows from May to August 2019.
+These flows may have contributed to further flushing of contaminants from affected areas within Stony Creek.

 Results from regular water quality monitoring at fixed sites in Stony Creek

-Results for the persistent chemicals perfluorooctanesulfonic acid (PFOS) and the herbicide 2,4-D upstream of the fire site (Quarry Rd) and three sites downstream of the fire site at Cala St, Cruickshank Park and Hyde St from 30/8/2018 to 27/06/2019 are shown below.
+Results for persistent PFOS and the herbicide 2,4-D upstream of the fire site (Quarry Rd) and at three sites downstream of the fire site at Cala St, Cruickshank Park and Hyde St from 30/8/2018 to 13/09/2019 are shown below.
 The red and green lines indicate recreational water quality and aquatic ecosystem guidelines, respectively.
-These show that the two recent samplings are similar to previous samplings.
-Note, the high PFOS levels recorded on 30/08/2018 downstream of the fire site are not displayed on this figure to aid interpretation.
+Note, the very high PFOS levels recorded on 30/08/2018 downstream of the fire site are not displayed on this figure to aid interpretation.

-Other chemicals presented in previous updates of water quality occurred below detectable levels and are not presented here (e.g. BTEX chemicals benzene, ethylene, toluene and xylene, acetone, methylethylketone, and phenol).
+Chemicals presented in previous updates of water quality occurred below detectable levels and are not presented (e.g. BTEX chemicals benzene, ethylene, toluene and xylene, acetone, methylethylketone, and phenol).
 Note, that although these chemicals are no longer presented in these reports, EPA will continue to measure and assess these chemicals to ensure they remain below relevant guidelines.

-We have tested sediment at fixed locations for a range of pollutants from the Stony Creek area since 11/9/2018.
+We have tested sediment at fixed locations for a range of pollutants from the Stony Creek area since 11 September 2018.
 Although in most cases contaminant levels in the sediment have declined, disturbing the sediments would mobilise contaminants and increase the risk of harm to the environment and human health.
-We advise avoiding contact with the creek in Cruickshank Park until further notice.
+We advise avoiding contact with creek sediments in Cruickshank Park until further notice.

 Results from regular sediment quality monitoring at fixed sites in Stony Creek